History of Replication

-Currently, Child First has 15 affiliate program sites, with 14 implementing agencies, and a total of 40 Child First clinical teams.
+Currently, Child First has 15 affiliate program sites in CT, with 14 implementing agencies.
 There is current capacity to serve 1,000 children and their families per year.
 Child First champions and advocates are working to increase capacity at the affiliate sites.

-Child First is now beginning national replication, starting in Palm Beach County, Florida.
-Replication is expected to start in at least one more state in 2015.
+Child First began national replication in 2015, starting in Palm Beach County, Florida, and in 2016 began replicating in eastern North Carolina.
+Currently, Child First partners with three affiliate agencies in Florida and five in North Carolina.
 There have been inquiries from over 25 states.
-Detailed planning has been essential before Child First has decided to begin replication in a new state.
+Detailed planning has been essential before Child First begins replication in a new state.

 The Child First National Program Office (NPO) and Board of Directors have been very thoughtful about the management of the replication process.
 It has been extremely important to build adequate internal capacity – both in terms of staffing and infrastructure – to carry out and support successful replication nationally.
 This has included the development of Distance Learning to complement the on-site Learning Collaborative, and the development of an electronic health record and data warehouse to ensure complete and accurate data collection in all new states.

 Child First has reviewed the “implementation science” to ensure that we are well positioned to manage growth, with all the necessary resources.